modernuo/ModernUO/RUNUO_TO_MODERNUO.md

 * World saves are 10x faster by saving to memory and flushing to disk in the background.
 * Improved RNG accuracy and performance by 5x using [Xoshiro256++](https://prng.di.unimi.it/)
 * Converted quite a bit of configuration to JSON with a central settings file.
-* Logging changed from Console.WriteLine to Serilog.
+* Logging changed from Console.WriteLine to Serilog (still work in progress).
-* Eliminated calling `DateTime.Now` which improves performance considerably.
+* Eliminated calling `DateTime.Now` which had a huge performance penalty.
-* Accounts are now saved to a binary file (will eventually change to a databse) to improve performance.
+* Accounts are now saved to a binary file (will eventually change to a databse) to improve world save performance by eliminating XML.
 * Strings are now built using the new interpolated string syntax, and highly performant string builders.

 ## New Features